LICHTENBERGERHugo/LICHTENBERGERHugo/README.md

 * 🌍  I'm based in Rennes, France
 * ✉️  You can contact me at [hugo.lichtenberger+pro@gmail.com](mailto:hugo.lichtenberger+pro@gmail.com)
 * 🧠  I'm learning Rust and GCP
-* 🤝  I'm open to collaborating on every cybersecurity project using a modern tech stack
+* 🤝  I'm open to collaborating on any cybersecurity project using a modern tech stack

 ### Skills